 Structure of the Circle of Willis

-The internal carotid arteries (ICA) of both sides enter the cranial cavity via the carotid canals and become the anterior cerebral artery (ACA) and middle cerebral artery (MCA).
-An anterior communicating (ACOM) artery communicates the two anterior cerebral arteries, one from each side of the body.
-This is the anterior circulation of the circle of Willis.
+The bilateral internal carotid arteries (ICA) enter the cranial cavity via the carotid canals and become the anterior cerebral artery (ACA) and middle cerebral artery (MCA).
+An anterior communicating (ACOM) artery connects the 2 anterior cerebral arteries, 1 from each side of the body.
+This system represents the anterior circulation of the circle of Willis.

-The vertebral arteries from each side when entering the cranial cavity via the foramen magnum join to form the basilar artery, which gives out the left and right posterior cerebral arteries (PCA), which form the posterior circulation.
-A communicating artery called the posterior communicating (PCOM) artery connects the two posterior cerebral arteries.
+The vertebral arteries from each side entering the cranial cavity via the foramen magnum join to form the basilar artery, which branches out into the left and the right posterior cerebral arteries (PCA), constituting the posterior circulation.
+A communicating artery known as the posterior communicating (PCOM) artery connects the 2 posterior cerebral arteries.

 The PCAs complete the circle of Willis by joining the internal carotid system anteriorly via the posterior communicating (PCOM) arteries.